-- You must have Medicare Part A and Part B to get a Medigap policy.
+- You must have Medicare Part A and Part B to get a Medicare Supplement plan.

 - Every Medigap policy must be clearly identified as “Medicare Supplement Insurance.”

-- A Medigap policy can only cover one person, so if you are married, both you and your spouse must buy separate policies.
+- A Medicare Supplement plan can only cover one person, so if you are married, you and your spouse would need to buy separate policies.

-- Not all types of Medigap policies may be available in your state.
+- Not all types of Medicare Supplement plans may be available in your state.

 - Premium costs may vary by plan and location, even for the same standardized benefits.